 The time versus money productivity equation

 I’ve been thinking about this, as there are some analogies to my own life.
-I’m always hugely busy, typically work a 60-70 hour week (see a typical day or min-by-min day blogs, and virtually every minute of my working life is focused on working, there’s no downtime.
+I’m always hugely busy, typically work a 60-70 hour week (see min-by-min day blogs, and virtually every minute of my working life is focused on working, there’s no downtime.

 Thus when I travel around – for television the phone isn’t good enough, you need be there – I focus on the quickest form of transport I can (or for longer journeys, one were I can work while I travel).